kosi-libs/Kodein/dokka/out/doc/com.github.salomonbrys.kodein/-kodein/-builder/on-ready.md

 `fun onReady(cb: `[`Kodein`](../index.md)`.() -> Unit): Unit`

-Adds a callback that will be called once the Kodein object is configured and instanciated.
+Adds a callback that will be called once the Kodein object is configured and instantiated.

 ### Parameters